-Prerequisite: ENG 21.
+Prerequisite: ENG 24, or equivalent, or consent of instructor.
 Rec Prep: CHEM 100 or higher or biochemistry course; or college level of biology or zoology course.

 BIOL 130L Anatomy and Physiology Lab (1)

 BIOL 130 L focuses on gross and microscopic anatomy of the human body with special emphasis upon the skeleton, muscles, heart and blood vessels, and the nervous system.
 (DY)